You are currently on Hearing Direct UK

 30 Day Money Back Guarantee

-This entry was posted on 14th February 2018 by Gary.
+This entry was posted on 14th February 2018 by Stuart Cantebury.

-It has been proven by a number of studies that untreated hearing loss can have a detrimental effect on how we relate to our loved ones.
+How does hearing loss impact relationships?
+Communication is a vital part of all our relationships.
+When one person in a relationship is suffering from hearing loss that communication becomes very difficult.
+A number of studies prove that untreated hearing loss can have a detrimental effect on how we relate to our loved ones.

 Hearing impairments can hamper the way in which we communicate, ultimately leading to feelings of frustration and isolation.
 A study conducted by HearingDirect.com, indicated 33% of those surveyed claimed worsening hearing loss was the cause of marital arguments within the home.